Volunteer grants are the best way for your nonprofit organization to make the most of its volunteer programs.

 Finding volunteer grants

 In addition to ones that your volunteers can solicit from their employers, there are volunteer grants that your organization can find and apply for, too.
+These awards can be competitive, so you’ll want to be ready with key information like accurate records of historical volunteer hours to maximize your chances of receiving one of these grants.

-- Encourage your volunteers to see if their employer offers grants and check their eligibility
+- Encourage your volunteers to see if their employer offers grants and check their eligibility.

-- Include information about the importance of volunteer grants in your volunteer onboarding process and on your volunteer website
+- Include information about the importance of volunteer grants in your volunteer onboarding process and on your volunteer website.

-- Send volunteers to reach out to local companies and corporations with local headquarters and inquire about volunteer grants
+- Send volunteers to reach out to local companies and corporations with local headquarters and inquire about volunteer grants.

 Best practices for receiving volunteer grants